 Bake 9 to 10 minutes, rotating the cookie sheets once.
 Cool for ten minutes – they will break if you try to move them too soon.
 (Of course if they break, you have a good excuse to gobble up the broken pieces!)
 Remove from cookie sheet and cool on wire rack.

-These are really good with a glass of almond milk.
+These are really good with a glass of dairy free milk.
 Or tea, or hot chocolate.
 Or plain…you really can’t go wrong here. :)

 Anyone else ready for a mid-week cookie break?